pulumi/terraform-provider-aws/website/docs/r/ecs_cluster.html.markdown

 Provides an ECS cluster.

-~> **NOTE on Clusters and Cluster Capacity Providers:** Terraform provides both a standalone [`aws_ecs_cluster_capacity_providers`](/docs/providers/aws/r/ecs_cluster_capacity_providers.html) resource, as well as allowing the capacity providers and default strategies to be managed in-line by the `aws_ecs_cluster` resource.
+~> **NOTE on Clusters and Cluster Capacity Providers:** this provider provides both a standalone `aws_ecs_cluster_capacity_providers` resource, as well as allowing the capacity providers and default strategies to be managed in-line by the `aws_ecs_cluster` resource.
 You cannot use a Cluster with in-line capacity providers in conjunction with the Capacity Providers resource, nor use more than one Capacity Providers resource with a single Cluster, as doing so will cause a conflict and will lead to mutual overwrites.

 ## Example Usage